NexusMaximus/NexusMaximus.github.io/_posts/2018-10-07-ch9_PMA_notes.md

 Click the M box or click **View -> Memory** to display all memory blocks allocated by the debugged program.
 This is a great way to see how a program is laid out in memory.
 All DLLs and their code sections are also visible.
 You cna double-click any row in the memory map to show a memory dump of that section, or you can send the data in a memory dump to the disassembler window by right-clicking and selecting **View in Disassembler.** **This seems very helpful for obfuscated malware.**

 ### DLLs
-OllyDbg can debug DLL files.
+OllyDbg can debug DLL assets/images/posts.
 Since DLLs cannot be executed directly, OllyDbg uses a dummy program called *loaddll.exe* to load them.
 By default, OllyDbg breaks at the DLL entry point (dllmain) when the DLL is loaded.

 To call exported functions with arguments inside the debugged DLL:
 1. Load the DLL